yingweiwo

 Absorption, Distribution and Excretion

-The disappearance of 1,3-bis(2-chlorethyl)-1-nitrosourea (BCNU) from plasma, liver, kidney, lung, brain, spleen, tumor tissue and epididymal adipose tissue of Walker 256/B carcinoma-bearing rats and healthy animals was measured by differential pulse polarography after i.v. bolus of the drug.
-Only BCNU, not its decomposition products, was detected by the polarographic assay.
-Levels of BCNU in liver of tumor-bearing animals were significantly lower (about 10 times) than those on healthy rats.
-A bi-exponential fit was used to calculate the kinetics of BCNU in plasma, kidney, lung and brain, but no difference could be found between healthy and Walker tumor-bearing rats.
-BCNU disappeared faster from adipose tissue of tumor-bearing animals than from normals.
+Differential pulse polarography was used to determine the disappearance of BCNU in plasma, liver, kidney, lung, brain, spleen, tumor tissue, and epididymal adipose tissue of tumor-bearing rats and healthy animals after intravenous injection.
+Polarographic analysis detected only BCNU, without its degradation products.
+The level of BCNU in the liver of tumor-bearing animals was significantly lower than that in healthy rats (approximately 10-fold lower).
+The kinetics of BCNU in plasma, kidney, lung, and brain were calculated using a bi-exponential fitting method, but no difference was found between healthy rats and Walker tumor-bearing rats.
+BCNU was cleared from the adipose tissue of tumor-bearing animals more rapidly than in normal animals.

 Toxicity/Toxicokinetics